traylz/virgil-sdk-java-android/docs/quickstart.md

 encryptedBody.addProperty("Signature", signature);
 ```

 ## Step 4.
-Receive an Email
+Receive a Message
-An encrypted letter is received on the recipient’s side using a simple mail client.
+An encrypted message is received on the recipient’s side using an IP messaging client.

 ```java
 JsonObject encryptedBody = "{MESSAGE_BODY}";
 ```

 ## Step 5.
 Get Sender's Card
-In order to decrypt the received data the app on recipient’s side needs to get sender’s Virgil Card from the Public Keys Service.
+In order to decrypt and verify the received data the app on recipient’s side needs to get sender’s Virgil Card from the Public Keys Service.

 ```java
 Builder criteriaBuilder =